 AboutGHAMOD – simulating tax and benefit policies for development in Ghana

 GHAMOD model is freely accessible for non-commercial research use.
-You may request access for the model here .
-GHAMOD, the tax-benefit microsimulation model for Ghana, has been developed in cooperation with the University of Ghana , the University...SOUTHMOD GHAMOD
+You may request access to the model here .
+GHAMOD, the tax-benefit microsimulation model for Ghana, is a highly versatile yet easy to use tool for policymakers and researchers alike...SOUTHMOD GHAMOD